bloominstituteoftechnology/Processes/FAQ.md

 <p><details><summary><b>Where does the OS keep the process list?
 How does it relate to the stack and heap?</b></summary><p>

+Since the process list exists _outside_ any processes that are running, it exists neither in a processes's stack nor in its heap.

 From an individual process's perspective on a modern OS, the process thinks it has all the memory on the entire system to itself.
 It's an illusion, though, brought about by the magic of [virtual